psychoanalytic PSYCHOTHERAPY AND CERTIFICATE IN ADVANCED CONCEPTS IN PSYCHOANALYTIC PSYCHOTHERAPY

 Technique: Technique seminars focus on essential elements of the clinical encounter, engagement, frame and boundaries, transference, counter-transference, enactment, and thinking psychoanalytically.

 Clinical Experience & Supervision: Psychoanalytic Case Presentation gives participants the opportunity to apply their course work to their own cases in small group presentations to senior NPI faculty members and graduate analysts.
 Participants are also required to meet with a member of the institute for eight weeks each trimester for individual consultation.

-This NPI training program offers courses in both the theory and practice of psychoanalytic psychotherapy.
+These training programs offer courses in both the theory and practice of psychoanalytic psychotherapy.
 The first year is open to applicants who are interested in understanding psychoanalytic thinking about human development and relationships.
 Both theoretical and clinical applications are presented concurrently so that students can see how psychoanalytic thought translates into psychotherapy.
 Students have the option of further training in psychoanalytic study groups and NPI extension courses.
 For this reason, the topic-oriented courses are designed to articulate with those programs.

 Clinical Issues – 30 weeks